We need your help to be able to carry on providing free bike maintenance to members of our community.

 We run a volunteer-led community bike workshop which is open five days a week for anyone to drop in and get help repairing their bike.
 We also refurbished donated second-hand bikes and sell them for affordable prices.
 Finally we run free mass bike rides and free bike mechanics training workshops that anyone can join.

-We want to help save the planet and make cycling accessible to everyone.
+We want to help protect the environment and make cycling accessible to everyone.
 We don't think finances should be a barrier to be able to maintain your bike, and we offer a lifeline to those who rely on their bike but struggle to pay for repairs in a traditional bike shop.
-We also work with everyone who comes in so they learn how to repair their bike themselves.
+We work with every person that comes in to the Hub so they learn how to repair their bike themselves.

-Today’s Brighton Bike Hub grew out of a community based campaign in 2009 for better air quality and improved sustainable transport options along Brighton’s Lewes Road corridor called ‘Lewes Road for Clean Air’.
-Our Bike Train project, from 2010 ran daily ‘safety-in-numbers’ group rides from central Brighton to University sites at Falmer, pushing for better cycle lane provision along this route, which was realised in 2014.
+Today’s Brighton Bike Hub grew out of a community based campaign in 2009 for better air quality and sustainable transport options along Brighton’s Lewes Road called ‘Lewes Road for Clean Air’.
+Our Bike Train project ran daily ‘safety-in-numbers’ group rides from central Brighton to Falmer, pushing for better cycle lane provision along this route, which was realised in 2014.
 Following this success, that same year, our efforts shifted focus from rides to repairs and we opened our first community bike repair workshop.

 Now we're open five days a week for anyone to come in and get help repairing their bike.
 This means that our local community can access cycling without facing financial barriers, and we always fix your bike with you so you can learn new skills too.
 The bikes we refurbish and resell come from donations by members of the public, so we're reducing landfill and helping contribute to Brighton's circular economy.